LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 | [$everything](https://hl7.org/fhir/R4B/operation-patient-everything.html) | Patient | Obtain all resources pertaining to a patient | Current implementation supports obtaining all resources for a patient up to an aggregate total of 10,000 resources (at which point it is recommended to use the `$export` operation).
 This implementation does not currently support using the `_since` and `_count` query parameters.
 Pagination is not currently supported.
 The resource types returned can be configured.
 If a server has restricted down the list of supported resource types, only those resource types will be returned.
 Use of the `start` and `end` query parameters will not work if the `date` search parameter was filtered out for a resource type in the server configuration file. |

 ## Unsupported R4 resource types
-With the introduction of support for HL7 R4B in IBM FHIR Server 5.0.0, we no longer support FHIR 4.0.1 resource types that have been removed or drastically changed in 4.3.0.
+With the introduction of support for HL7 R4B in LinuxForHealth FHIR Server 5.0.0, we no longer support FHIR 4.0.1 resource types that have been removed or drastically changed in 4.3.0.
 This set of resource types is discussed at https://hl7.org/fhir/R4B/history.html but repeated here for convenience:
 * Evidence
 * EvidenceVariable
 * MedicinalProductAuthorization